mattqgoldberg/wcscGazette/src/news/aapi-resolution.md

 ---
-title: "Resolution Celebrating AAPI Heritage Month Passes Unanimously"
+title: "Warren Passes AAPI Heritage Month Resolution, Awaits Broader Approval"
 date: 2025-05-12
 author: "Warren Gazette Staff"
 layout: news.njk
 tags: news
-summary: "A resolution celebrating Asian American and Pacific Islander Heritage Month was passed unanimously by the UCSD AS Senate and College Councils."
+summary: "Warren College Student Council passed a resolution celebrating Asian American and Pacific Islander Heritage Month unanimously and is awaiting passage by the UCSD AS Senate and other College Councils."
 ---

-# Resolution Celebrating AAPI Heritage Month Passes Unanimously
+# Warren Passes AAPI Heritage Month Resolution, Awaits Broader Approval

-In the May 12, 2025 meeting, a resolution celebrating Asian American and Pacific Islander Heritage Month was passed unanimously by the Associated Students Senate and College Councils.
+At its May 12, 2025 meeting, the Warren College Student Council (WCSC) unanimously passed a resolution celebrating Asian American and Pacific Islander Heritage Month.
+The resolution now awaits consideration and passage by the Associated Students Senate and the other UCSD College Councils.

 The resolution, introduced by AS Senator Sitanggang and co-sponsored by Vice President External Cole, formally recognizes May as Asian American and Pacific Islander Heritage Month and celebrates the contributions of AAPI communities to American culture, history, and growth.